locustio/locust/docs/extending-locust.rst

     (the \**kw in the code above), to prevent your code from breaking if new arguments are added in a future version.

+    Note that it is entirely possible to implement a client that does not support all parameters (some non-HTTP protocols might not have a concept of `response_length` or `response` object).

+.. _request_context:

 Request context
 ==================